gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 can be complicated in some situations, so we will use bootstrapping methods to generate confidence intervals for $\rho$ based on repeated random samples with replacement from the original data set.
-\index{bootstrap}
+\index{bootstrap} \index{$\rho$}
-If the
+If the $C\%$
-confidence contains 0, then we would fail to reject the null hypothesis since 0 is in the interval of our likely values for $\rho$.
-If the confidence interval does not contain 0, then we can reject the null hypothesis.
-Along with its use in testing, it is also interesting to be able to generate a confidence interval for $\rho$.
+confidence interval contains 0, then we would find little to no evidence against the null hypothesis since 0 is in the interval of our likely values for $\rho$.
+If the $C\%$ confidence interval does not contain 0, then we would find strong evidence against the null hypothesis.
+Along with its use in testing, it is also interesting to be able to generate a confidence interval for $\rho$ to provide an interval where we are $C\%$ confident that the true parameter lies.

 \indent The *beers* and *BAC* example seemed to provide a strong relationship with
 $\boldsymbol{r}=0.89$.
 As correlations approach -1 or 1, the sampling distribution becomes